benjaminion/upgrading-ethereum-book/src/book.md

 #### State list lengths

 The following parameters set the sizes of some lists in the beacon chain state.
-Some lists have natural sizes, others such as the validator registry need an explicit maximum size [to help with SSZ serialisation](https://github.com/ethereum/eth2.0-specs/pull/1180).
+Some lists have natural sizes, others such as the validator registry need an explicit maximum size [to guide SSZ serialisation](https://github.com/ethereum/eth2.0-specs/pull/1180).

 | Name | Value | Unit | Duration |
 | - | - | :-: | :-: |